 A person can apply for remission of tax penalties and interest from the Commissioner.
 However, the person must include the reasons for the application.

-Though it is the taxpayer who benefits from remission of penalties and interest, application for the remissions for the penalties and interest can be:
+Though it is the taxpayer who benefits from remission of penalties and interest, application of the remissions for the penalties and interest can be:

 a.
 Initiated by the taxpayer through an application or